-Clean water is necessary for everyone, but pollution can make it unsafe.
-Many solutions can help improve water quality and keep it safe for future generations.
-This article will highlight three sustainable methods that address water pollution.
-By understanding these approaches, we can all contribute to protecting our water resources and ensuring that everyone has access to clean water.
-Let’s take a closer look at these solutions!
+Clean water is essential for everyone, but pollution can make it unsafe.
+Many solutions can improve water quality and keep it safe for the future.
+This article will highlight three sustainable methods to address water pollution.

 Importance of Water Quality